eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 ### Overview

 - Get the authentication token and set it as a header in suite setup.
-- Create 3 separate test cases, which use `Get`, `Post`, and `Put`.
-Those tests should be implemented to check the following functions, one per test:
+- Implement 3 test cases already listed in the `api.robot` file, each checking one of the following:
   - The name of the first form submitter (`/api/forms/1`) is `John Doe`.
   - It's possible to submit a new form.
 Request body needs to be a JSON string.
 Response code for a successful POST is `201`.